Srinanda-Yallapragada/honors-rpi4os/thesis-notes.md

 3) Interoperability with C and Rust?
 How to make that work?
 4) Implement Hello World in Rust things Chapter 3
 5)

+so rust is hard. very hard. infact so hard that for me trying to start writing rust has led to simply using unsafe in every single section of the This essentially means that I am not leveraging any of rust's benfits so i need to recalibrate

+one idea is to simple ditch rust saying it was unfeasble and move to c and really program the scheduler and multicores stuff because the tutorial is easy to follow

+My thesis statement right now really feels like a
+"can i build an os even vaugely rn?" and nothing more than that.
+Could be an exploration into the concepts you need to know to build an working OS and what components need to go into that stuff

+ignoring Interoperability for now because its kind of divergent The hello world was 1) not implemented by me 2) was a simple blinking led

+My rust progress is ROUGH and has set fear in my heart slightly lol

+I have not considered utillizing anythng but the bare language in both c and rust.
+Rust has cargo tools that make life easier but I have not touched them in the slightest. is this a good or a bad thing?

+oct 17 10:45
+putting baremetal wizardry in there as the title
+-> Is are we just writing c code in rust? everything is unsafe one unsafe write volatile makes everyting that calls it unsafe

+-> remove unsafe warning?
+resources are sparse for rust baremetal

+C has to go till process management odd even printing stuff 100% has to get there Rust has to go atleast till uart for me to make this a thesis

+then writing about this stuff become easier